jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_how_to_become.md

   </p>

   <p>
     But one thing I will never abandon is my commitment to make the game affordable for the fans.
 There's a huge demographic out there who believes that baseball is old, slow, and boring.
 To that end, our marketing and ad slogan has been, "This Century, The Grand Old Game Gets A New Attitude."
-This is what our team, our league, and our ownership group are all about:  bringing a new, fresh, aggressive attitude to baseball and adhering to the belief that owners should first &mdash; and foremost &mdash; be fans of the game.
+This is what our team, our league, and our ownership group are all about:  bringing a new, fresh, aggressive attitude to baseball and adhering to the belief that owners should first&mdash;and foremost&mdash;be fans of the game.
   </p>

   <hr />